evantayloryates/yabai-wiki-fork/Installing-yabai-(from-HEAD).md

 codesign -fs 'yabai-cert' $(brew --prefix yabai)/bin/yabai
 ```

 Open `System Preferences.app` and navigate to `Security & Privacy`, then `Privacy`, then `Accessibility`.
 Click the lock icon at the bottom and enter your password to allow changes to the list.
-Add `yabai` manually by using the `+` labelled button.
-When installed using Homebrew, yabai will usually be at `/usr/local/bin/yabai`.
+Starting with `yabai --start-service` will prompt the user to allow `yabai` accessibility permissions.
 Check the box next to `yabai` to allow accessibility permissions.

 If you disabled System Integrity Protection; [configure the scripting addition](https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(from-HEAD)#configure-scripting-addition).
 Afterwards simply start yabai.